Ruchita02-code/Stock-price-Prediction/README.md

 ## Project Overview

 Predicting stock prices is a challenging task due to market volatility and external influences.
-This project focuses on analyzing historical stock prices of **Tesla Inc. (TSLA)** and predicting future closing prices using a Recurrent Neural Network (RNN) architecture — specifically, LSTM layers.
+This project focuses on analyzing historical stock prices of **Google Inc. (GOOG)** and predicting future closing prices using a Recurrent Neural Network (RNN) architecture — specifically, LSTM layers.

 ## Technologies Used